Owen-D-Brown/CardGameProj/README.md

 # Turn-Based Card Game

-A Java-based turn-based card battler with animated combat, recursive game loops, and dynamic entity interactions.
+A Java-based turn-based card battler with animated combat, recursive game loops, State Systems, and dynamic entity interactions.
 Built with Swing for rendering and a custom animation engine.

 ## Gameplay Overview
 - Player and enemy take turns playing cards.